+Not applicable.
-3. A description of management controls in place to meet pledge requirements Not applicable.

-4. A discussion of its capacity and ability to serve at-risk ABAWDs.

-5. Information about the size and special needs of its ABAWD population c.
+- 3. A description of management controls in place to meet pledge requirements Not applicable. - 4.
+A discussion of its capacity and ability to serve at-risk ABAWDs.
+Not applicable. - 5.
+Information about the size and special needs of its ABAWD population Not applicable. - 6.
+Information about the education, training, and workfare components it will offer to meet the ABAWD work requirement.

+Not applicable.

+c.
 Plan Modification

-6. Information about the education, training, and workfare components it will offer to meet the ABAWD work requirement.